What Is a Bank Statement?

 We recommend reviewing your bank account statement at least once a month.
 This habit ensures the accuracy of transactions and helps detect any potential fraud quickly.
 Regular monitoring of your bank statements is essential for securing and maintaining your financial well-being.

 Keeping track of your spending and financial status is made easier through monthly statement reviews.
 Before making significant financial moves such as taking out a loan or making a big purchase, it’s smart to double-check your statement for sufficient funds and any errors.
+And don’t forget to report any unauthorized transactions to your bank promptly.

-How long do banks keep my bank statements?
+How long do banks keep statements?

 Banks must keep records of bank statements for up to five years under the Bank Security Act.
 Even if you’ve closed your account, the bank will retain your records.
 Statements may be needed for tax audits, loans, legal proceedings, or other purposes.